The work you do not see.

 The contract any client can read: /.well-known/dreameros-continuity.json.
 It names the endpoints, response headers, anchor shape, and per-tier anchor counts so a brand-new client can wire continuity in without a private playbook.
 Customers who have never tuned an AI in their life get the same compounding benefit as a power user, automatically.

 Live today.
 Every authenticated response from the SCS gateway carries the three X-DreamerOS-Continuity response headers on the wire (Discovery, Anchors, User-Tier).
 The discovery doc at /.well-known/dreameros-continuity.json publishes the contract any client can read, the /user/me endpoint and every chat or chat-stream turn folds the customer's cold-start anchors into the response, and the MCP initialize handshake on both transports (streamable HTTP and legacy SSE) emits the same headers so a foreign MCP client gets the anchor count and tier on its first call.
 The frontend ContinuitySurface on /connect lights up automatically when the headers arrive.
-Held back, named not silent: a /trust-audit row that visualizes the anchor handoff per session ships in a follow-up.
+And the claim-check surface is live in the app today: open What you rely on to find the claims you are counting on that you are not watching.

-Want the deeper read on the moat?
+Want the deeper read on what makes this different?
 Under the hood walks the pipeline.
 The Intent Fidelity Protocol spec is the contract.